 Based on the research of Sumit Agarwal, Shashwat Alok, Yakshup Chopra and Prasanna Tantri

-The paper uses establishment-level employment and operating data to examine the potential effects of the Mahatma …Read More »
+The paper uses establishment-level employment and operating data to examine the potential effects of the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA), an employee guarantee programme, on labour and private firms.
+It studies the ways in which this programme affects employment, wages, investment in plant and …Read More »